marinejesshughes/Hughes_MS285_Project/README.md

 **Motivation**

-Scientific Research Question: Do the diet proportions of harbor seals differ between seasons (spring, summer, fall, winter)?
+Scientific Research Question: Do the diet proportions of harbor seals differ between seasons (spring; fall)?

 It is important to understand the seasonal variability in harbor seal diets to reveal more about their foraging plasticity and adaptability.
 Central place foraging theory suggests that harbor seals prefer to forage near their haul-outs due to their moderate to high site fidelity, which in turn encourages a generalist diet (i.e., a more flexible diet), since there is less opportunity to be highly selective when hunting for prey.
 As prey abundance and composition change from one season to the next, harbor seal diets will change accordingly.
 Therefore, understanding the seasonal changes in diet composition will allude to the changes in the habitats that make up harbor seals’ local foraging ranges.